Caspian: I - I don't think I do, Sir. I am only a kid.

 - Undying Loyalty: Trufflehunter is contrasted with his Dwarf housemates.
 He still believes in Aslan and still feels he owes fidelity to the legendary, long-lost Kings and Queens.

-- Unfriendly Fire: Miraz isn't killed by Peter, just knocked unconscious.
+- Unfriendly Fire: Miraz isn't killed by Peter, just knocked down.
 A full-scale battle ensues, and a Telmarine Mauve Shirt the king insulted earlier finishes him off.

 - The Usurper: Miraz, younger brother to the rightful Telmarine king, Caspian IX (the title character is later crowned King Caspian X).